Gyoungwe/novel_virus_analysis/README.md

 # Novel_virus_analyse
-The raw data used for this analysis can be downloaded from NCBI(...url...), and the intermediate files can be found on Zotodo(...url...).
+The raw data used for this analysis can be downloaded from NCBI(...url...), and the intermediate files can be found on Zonodo(...url...).

 Step1 we assembled the chloroplast genome using GetOrganelle version (1.7.7.0)
 ```
 #Maximum number of reads to be used per file